erlef/security-wg/docs/web_app_security_best_practices_beam/supply_chain_vulnerabilities.md

-Critical security fixes are often only made available in the latest and greatest version of 3rd party packages, When an application’s dependencies are falling behind the currently available releases, this may impact the ability to quickly apply those fixes that are released.
-When a dependency upgrade is non-trivial, it is probably best to upgrade when there is no pressure to get a security fix deployed.
+Critical security fixes are often only made available in the latest and greatest version of 3rd party packages, When an application’s dependencies are falling behind the currently available releases, this may impact the ability to quickly apply fixes as they are released.
+When a dependency upgrade is non-trivial, it is probably best to plan the upgrade while there is no pressure to get a security fix deployed.

 The Mix task `mix hex.outdated` displays a list of available package updates.